GabrielSlima/blog/articles/clean-code-clean-classes.md

         The motivation for this principle or a few motivations for this principle to be created are <strong>to isolate the objects</strong> and <strong>to reduce the risks of changes</strong> on classes.
     </p>
     <p>
         Classes are composed by data and behavior members.
-The same way it can be simple to change/remove some of them from a class and put them into another one, it can be super hard.
+The same way it can be simple to change/remove some of them from a class and put them into another one, it can be super hard if the responsabilities are tightly coupled on the same class.
         <br>
         One requirement changes and the entire class has to be tested all over again.
 On the above example, the output of the behavior <strong>last_matches</strong> can change.
 The visualization can change.
 The amount of fields can change.
 Maybe the report changes to provide a video.
 What if a image report is required?
 The entire class Player will have to be tested every single time